-- Electronic Devices: Cell phones and electronic devices must be turned off and put away during class, unless otherwise directed by the instructor. - Food and Drink are prohibited in all classrooms.
+- Electronic Devices: Cell phones and electronic devices must be turned off and put away during class, unless otherwise directed by the instructor. - Civility and Respect: Students are expected to behave with respect and civility toward not only the instructor, but also toward peers.
+Abuse, verbal or otherwise, will not be tolerated. - Food and Drink are prohibited in all classrooms.
 Water bottles with lids/caps are the only exception.
 Additional restrictions will apply in labs.
 Please comply as directed by the instructor. - Disruptive Students: Students who disrupt or interfere with a class may be sent out of the room and told to meet with the Campus Disciplinary Officer before returning to continue with coursework.
 Disciplinary procedures will be followed as outlined in the General Catalog. - Children in the classroom: Due to college rules and state laws, only students enrolled in the class may attend; children are not allowed.